ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 > [!tabs]
 > **1. List of selectors**
->> Before you create one of the selectors for your domain name, you will need to retrieve the name automatically assigned to them by the Exchange platform.<br>
+>> Before you create one of the selectors for your domain name, you will need to retrieve the name automatically assigned to them by Exchange.<br>
 >> <br>
 >> To do this, use the following API call:<br>
 >>